josephg/egwalker-paper/reg-text.typ

 We created a TypeScript implementation of #algname optimised for simplicity and readability#if not anonymous {[ @reference-reg]}, and a production-ready Rust implementation optimised for performance#if not anonymous {[ @dt]}.
 The TypeScript version omits several optimisations, including run-length encoding of the internal state, the B-trees, and topological sorting heuristics.
-The results in this section are based on the Rust implementation.
+The performance results in this section are based on the Rust implementation.

 We compare #algname with two popular CRDT libraries: Automerge v0.5.9 @automerge (Rust) and Yjs v13.6.10 @yjs (JavaScript).#footnote[We also tested Yrs @yrs, the Rust rewrite of Yjs by the original authors.
 At the time of writing it performs worse than Yjs, so we have omitted it from our results.]
 We only test their collaborative text datatypes, and not the other features they support.